Today I’m talking about - Replenishing Fluids and Electrolytes

 Depending on how long you’ve exercised, how hot it was or how hard you run this will determine how much you need to drink or eat to replenish.

-Sometimes just a bottle of water and banana can do the trick, but other times you will need more.
+A bottle of water and banana will do the trick, but other times you will need more.

 When you need a quick electrolyte drink during your run or after - bring a bottle of water - mix with a pinch of Himalayan salt or Sea salt.
 I sometimes add lemon for taste and for extra healing benefits.